mikeholscher/zmk-config-mikefive/readme.md

 ![](images/mikefive%20done2.jpg)

-The keyboard above is completely custom designed around Kailh PG1316S switches.
+The keyboard above is completely custom-designed around Kailh PG1316S switches.
-These switches I got unexpectedly offered by Kailh when ordering other stuff.
+These switches I got unexpectedly offered by Kailh when ordering other stuff in early 2024.
-They do not seem to be on shelves yet to buy.
-Read on to learn more.
+I think this build sparked some ultra-low enthusiasm in the community as multiple shops are now carrying them.
+Go build!

 ## Where are the files?!